 - Bachelor of Commerce (Liberal Studies)

-Pre-2011 continuing students enrolled in these former Faculty of Economics and Business degrees can also complete a major or electives in Commercial Law: FH029 Bachelor of Economics, FH035 Bachelor of Economics and Bachelor of Medicine and Bachelor of Surgery; and Bachelor of Economics and Bachelor of Laws (electives only).
+Pre-2014 continuing students enrolled in these former Business School and Faculty of Economics and Business degrees can also complete a major or electives in Commercial Law: Bachelor of Commerce / Bachelor of Medicine and Bachelor of Surgery, Bachelor of Economics, Bachelor of Economics and Bachelor of Medicine and Bachelor of Surgery; and Bachelor of Economics and Bachelor of Laws (electives only).

 Students in the following combined Bachelor of Commerce degrees administered by the Faculty of Engineering and Information Technologies also have the option of completing a major in Commercial Law:

 - Bachelor of Engineering and Bachelor of Commerce